 It’s difficult to describe what Mastai does with his complicated yet refreshing time travel sci-fi, but I’ll start by saying that he does absolutely impossible things with the plot.

 Mastai’s writing is often a bit lengthy (as opposed to Dark Matter’s fast-paced no wasted words experience), heavily punctuated with fascinating science-y details (which are not all true) and soaked with human emotion and catastrophe.
-Overall, it was a thrilling reading experience because there are things happening constantly and it’s quite entertaining to see Tom try to make sense of it all.
+Overall, it was a thrilling reading experience because the plot is active and busy, and it’s quite entertaining to see Tom try to make sense of it all.

 Clarification: I wouldn’t say this novel was overwritten, it’s just that Mastai did not mind taking his time unraveling the plot.
 However, as a result of that some readers might experience a drag, but that’s okay, it’s SO worth it.
 And anyway, it’s quite difficult to stop once you’re in.